matthewdelorenzo/CreativEval_old2/README.md

 # CreativEval
-[WIP] Supporting material for our creativity evaluation framework for LLMs within Verilog code generation, CreativEval.
+[WIP] Supporting material for CreativEval, a framework for evaluating the creativity of LLMs within the context of generating hardware designs.